 Drive 34 miles, 48 minutes

 Take a trip back in time to the summer estates of many of the country’s most opulent Gilded Age residences.
-Tour the Vanderbilt family’s mansion, the Breakers, or if you’d prefer fresh air, take a stroll along the Cliff Walk, with sweeping views of the Pacific Ocean.
+Tour the Vanderbilt family’s mansion, the Breakers, or if you’d prefer fresh air, take a stroll along the Cliff Walk, with sweeping views of the Atlantic Ocean.
 Continue your tour of this upscale destination with a cocktail on the Lawn at Castle Hill or even catch their Sunday Jazz Brunch.
 Newport is also home to the famous Newport Folk Festival (July) and Newport Jazz Festival (August).
 These events showcase top talent in each genre at the magnificent Fort Adams State Park.

 3. Burlingame State Park